 Personal Care provides additional services to seniors who need assistance with everyday living.
-Residents maintain their independence but have additional access to skilled personnel who can help them carry out activities of daily living (ADLs).
-This can include memory support, medication management, housekeeping, grooming and incontinence care.
+Residents maintain their independence, but have additional access to skilled personnel who can help them carry out activities of daily living (ADLs).
+This can include memory support, medication management, housekeeping, grooming, and incontinence care.

 From prepared meals, to the personalized assistance from staff, the entire environment is carefully planned to provide support to residents affected by memory loss.
 Activities are set up to fit the needs of each individual.
-Memory Care may be a dedicated unit or integrated into Personal Care and Healthcare.
+Memory Care may be a dedicated unit or integrated into Personal Care and Healthcare Centers.

-Short-term rehabilitation is a temporary stay in a skilled nursing location usually after surgery, stroke or other significant health issues.
+Short-term rehabilitation is a temporary stay in a skilled nursing location, usually after surgery, stroke, or other significant health issues.
 This temporary care ensures that seniors receive the treatment and support they need before moving back to their homes.

-Long-term care is a more comprehensive treatment option, designed for seniors with chronic or progressive conditions, such as strokes, dementia or permanent disabilities.
-Seniors have access to round the clock medical professionals who can respond immediately to any health concerns.
+Long-term care is a more comprehensive treatment option, designed for seniors with chronic or progressive conditions, such as strokes, dementia, or permanent disabilities.
+Seniors have access to around-the-clock medical professionals who can respond immediately to any health concerns.